kogodemilade/kogodemilade/README.md

-I’m @kogodemilade
+I’m @kogodemilade.
-I’m interested in data science, ML and AI
+I’m interested in data science, ML and AI.
-I’m currently learning java
+I’m currently learning java.
-I’m looking to collaborate on any project that includes python or java How to reach me: damisirekogo@gmail.com
+I’m looking to collaborate on any project that includes python or java.
+How to reach me: damisirekogo@gmail.com

 <!---